What Will A Second Trump Term Mean for Space Policy?

 A major difference now, however, is Trump’s relationship with SpaceX founder and chief engineer Elon Musk who played a critical role in getting Trump elected.
 Trump said he’ll put Musk in charge of a “government efficiency commission” to reduce the size of government and cut back federal spending.

 He also is in lockstep with Musk’s vision of putting people on Mars.
 He was a Mars advocate the first time, too.
 In April 2017, Trump said he wanted a human on Mars in his first term “or, at worst, during my second term.”
-The directive to NASA to send humans back to the Moon first came from Pence, not Trump, and three months after Pence’s announcement, Trump tweeted the money should be spent on Mars instead.
+While Trump signed Space Policy Directive 1 in 2017 restoring the Moon to NASA’s human exploration plans, three months after Pence’s March 2019 announcement that the goal was to do that by 2024, Trump tweeted the money should be spent on Mars instead.

 Starship was designed from the beginning to send people to Mars, but SpaceX also plans to use it as the Human Landing System for NASA’s lunar Artemis program.
 NASA awarded the company a $2.9 billion contract for the first landing, Artemis III, and another $1.15 billion for the second, Artemis IV.
 In addition, SpaceX has a logistics contract to deliver cargo to the Gateway lunar space station, so it is invested in Artemis.